 Alternatively, there are group litigation funding arrangements available that significantly reduce these costs as they are shared across the group.

-At PGMBM, we almost always litigate on a No-Win, No-Fee basis and obtain After Event Insurance (ATE) for you to protect you from any financial risk.
+We almost always litigate on a No-Win, No-Fee basis and obtain After Event Insurance (ATE) for you to protect you from any financial risk.